Chapter 20: Plans

 “He’ll not get away.”

 “Alive.
-Wound him if needs must, but I require him alive.
+Wound him if you must, but I require him alive.
 There’ll also be a reward: five thousand alive, fifteen hundred dead.”

 “Dead?”
-Blackhawk’s eyebrow rose quizzically, as it had done when he was a boy.
+Steven’s eyebrow rose quizzically, as it had done when he was a boy.

-“I must offer both, it’s the law.
-Plus, the cowards that’ll settle for fifteen hundred… Let’s just say their failures are another way to track him.
+“I must offer both; it’s the law.
+It’s of no concern.
+The cowards that’ll settle for fifteen hundred…let’s just say their failures are another way to track him.
 Jon’s been studying the sword since he was a boy.
 Read the reports.
 Don’t underestimate him.
-Bring him to me in secret and I’ll triple the reward.
-No one must know he’s here.
+Bring him to me in secret, and I’ll triple the reward.
+But no one must know he’s here.
 I’ll not have Caileagh disappointed again.
 That means I don’t want the king or others interfering.”

 “As you wish.”
 Steven bowed.